 To get the images, we must move a tripod which is not so light to carry and take dozens of pictures.
-If we precalculate how many and what directions images we must take, we can do photographing more efficiently.
+If we pre-calculate how many and what directions images we must take, we can do photographing more efficiently.

-Figure 4: Camera diagram.
+Figure 6.
+Camera diagram

-As shown in Figure 4, for the width w(mm) (or the height h(mm)) of CCD in the camera and focal length f(mm) of camera lens, the field of view fv(degree) in horizontal direction is as follows.
+As shown in Figure 6, for the width w(mm) of CCD in the camera and focal length f(mm) of camera lens, the field of view fv(degree) in horizontal direction is as follows.